mlyzy/GREClue/README.md

 # GREClue
-A PyTorch Implementation of paper "GREClue: Failure Indexing with Graph-based Failure Representation and Entropy-based Deep Clustering".
+A PyTorch Implementation of FSE submission "GREClue: Failure Indexing with Graph-based Failure Representation and Entropy-based Deep Clustering".

 ## Introduction
 Failure indexing aims to group multiple failures according to their root causes and is an essential step in parallel debugging.
 Failure indexing consists mainly of two steps: failure representation and failure clustering.
 While many research efforts have been devoted to these two steps, serious issues still exist.
 For failure representation, existing works use coverage or program memory information, which unfortunately can not capture deep failure semantic.
 For failure clustering, advanced failure indexing methods use clustering algorithms with preset cluster centers, but this kind of clustering algorithm can handle circular clusters well but performs poorly when handling clusters of other shapes.
 To address these issues, this paper propose GREClue, a novel failure indexing approach with Graph-based failure Representation and Entropy-based deep Clustering.
 GREClue overcomes the issues in order.
 For failure representation, GREClue designs the failure semantic graph (FSG), a new graph representation that effectively contains semantic information and runtime information of failures.